hemanthsai10/Hemanth/README.md

-This is a small project being built for College Management and for students to serve the purpose of their information like Semester Wise Details, Announcements, Workshops, Events,etc
+This is a project built for University Management and for students to retrieve/access information like Semester Details, Announcements, Workshops, Events,etc

-Technologies being used for this project are :
+Technologies used for this project are :

 Ruby on Rails - 2.3.3
 Javascript and Jquery